 No. It’s very kind of you to wish to support our initiative but the members are all individual charities who are working together in this awareness campaign.
-Your Catholic Legacy is not a charity in its own right and our aim is to encourage people to consider leaving a gift in their Will to their chosen individual charities.
+Your Catholic Legacy is not a charity and our aim is to encourage people to consider leaving a gift in their Will to their chosen individual charities.

 Writing a Will is often a relatively simple and straightforward process.
-Knowing you have things in place, should something happen to you, often brings much comfort and peace of mind.
+Knowing you have things in place often brings peace of mind.

 - What are values of your assets and debts?